 I didn’t want to overlook an opportunity to focus on colon cancer.
 In addition to National Nutrition Awareness Month, March is Colon Cancer Awareness Month.
 The American Cancer Society estimates there will be 90,00 new cases this year.
-Obviously, there is still a need to highlight the importance of recognizing symptoms and screening.
+There is still a need to highlight the importance of recognizing symptoms and screening.

 Statistics:

-• Colorectal cancer kills more people each year than either breast or prostate cancer.
+- Colorectal cancer kills more people each year than either breast or prostate cancer.

-• Colon cancer is the 2nd leading cause of cancer-related deaths in the U.S. & 3rd most common cancer
+- Colon cancer is the 2nd leading cause of cancer-related deaths in the U.S. & 3rd most common cancer.

-• Studies have shown that colonoscopy detects and removes 98% of colorectal tumors.
+- Studies have shown that colonoscopy detects and removes 98% of colorectal tumors.

 Who Gets Colon Cancer?

-• Among ethnic groups, African Americans tend to have an elevated risk.
+- Among ethnic groups, African Americans tend to have an elevated risk.

 Symptoms: